subutai-blueprints/iot-sandbox/README.md

 ### 1. Run the Blueprint on Subutai

-Insert your desired variables: username and password for mqtt; name of the environment; password and domain name for grafana; and size of your container.
+Insert your desired variables: username, domain name and password for mqtt; name of the environment; password and domain name for grafana; and size of your container.
 It is ok to use the default values.
+Don't forget you need to use different domain names for mqtt and grafana.

 ![Set your Blueprint variables](https://github.com/subutai-blueprints/iot-sandbox/raw/master/docs/BP-02.png)